Student groups accord grand welcome to freshers as new DU academic session begins | Education

 - India

-Student groups are leaving no stone unturned to make their way into the hearts of freshers nervously making their way to campus as Delhi University on Wednesday opened its doors for the new academic session.
+Student groups are leaving no stone unturned to make a good impression on the freshers nervously making their way to campus as Delhi University on Wednesday opened its doors for the new academic session.
 From setting up help desks to guiding the freshers through the maze of lanes and bylanes, decorating colleges to distributing chocolates, student groups have taken it upon themselves to guide the skittish first-year students through the nerve-wracking first days.

 While some freshers were thrilled to be entering college, many were nervous.
 Several students were also accompanied by their parents.
 Rangolis decked colleges such as Kirorimal College and Daulat Ram College while the main gates were decorated with flowers.
 Posters welcoming the freshers were also put up in every corner.